 Day Trip Canal Routes

 We have an ideal base for day trips, whether you go north or south.
-What follows is a short itinerary to give you an idea of what to expect and to help you plan your trip.
+Please check out the route descriptions below to give you an idea of what to expect and to help you plan your trip.

 After passing through some open farmland and a pay-and-play golf course you reach Ansty in about one hour.
 The ‘Rose & Castle’ pub has a good reputation for food and has a canal-side garden.